 Check out our Amazon Wish List to purchase items that refugees have requested directly.
 We are able to provide a donation receipt upon receiving the items.

 Please fill out the In-Kind Donation form listing what you would like to donate to the IRC in Oakland.
 You should hear back within one week of submitting the form.

 - Only approved items can be accepted by the IRC in Oakland.
 Our office has extremely limited storage space and we do our best to make sure we are collecting items that can be quickly distributed to clients for immediate use.
 In-kind donors are highly encouraged to not bring excess-items to drop-off.
 Extra items that are brought in for donation may be turned away due to a lack of space, lack of capacity to sort and distribute, and/or lack of immediate need by refugee families.

 - Prior to any donation drives, you must receive approval from the Volunteer Coordinator.
 Our goal is to make sure your donations are fully utilized, and to do so we must coordinate our efforts.
 The IRC retains the right to refuse any item procured without our knowledge.

 - IRC does not have the ability to pick up donation items.
-The IRC can only accept items dropped off at our off-site donation space at a pre-arranged time (Tuesday, Wednesday and Friday 10:00 a.m. to 3:00 p.m.) or delivered directly to a client’s place of residence with the help of IRC staff facilitation.
+The IRC can only accept items dropped off at our off-site donation space at a pre-arranged time (Tuesday, Wednesday and Thursday, 10:00 a.m. to 3:00 p.m.).

 - The IRC is a 501c3, nonprofit organization, and as such donations can be tax deductible.
 After donating an item, the IRC will provide you with a receipt with our tax ID information and a record of the items you donated.
 The IRC cannot place a value on the items you donated, so there will be space on the receipt for you to input that information as you see fit.